bmatsuo/gutterd/README.md

 [install go]: http://golang.org/install.html "Install Go"
-[the godoc url]: http://localhost:6060/pkg/github.com/bmatsuo/levyd/ "the Godoc URL"
+[the godoc url]: http://localhost:6060/pkg/github.com/bmatsuo/gutterd/ "the Godoc URL"

-About levyd
+About gutterd
 =============

-levyd organizes downloaded torrents based on their tracker.
+Gutterd is a deamon process that inspects downloaded .torrent files and organizes them into specific directories based on their content.

+This is meant to be used in conjuction with multiple sessions of `rtorrent`.

 Documentation
 =============